Sales is everywhere: raising money is sales, hiring is sales, dating is sales, life is sales.

 But consider the freedom the Uber driver has.
 He only works when he wants to.
 If he wants to take off work for his son’s football game--no problem.
 Meanwhile, the banker has missed every single one of her daughter’s cross country races.

-Then, suddenly, one day, the banker is fired, and the economy crashes, and she can’t get a new job.
+Then, suddenly, the economy crashes and the banker is laid off, and she can’t get a new job.

 The banker was lulled into a false sense of security.
 The steady paycheck was not a sign of stability.
 It was a sign of fragility.
 The banker only had one revenue stream, and when she lost it, she lost all of her revenue.
 Meanwhile, the Uber driver only lost one customer.
 The banker now can’t afford her mortgage.
 The Uber driver, knowing that he could never count on any given month, never lived beyond his means and knows he will never lose his cozy house.